When you purchase a new packaging machine, are you buying it for the next year? Or how about the next five years?

 - Consider pricing and parts consumption — how many spare parts is your machine going to need?
 Similarly, determine your cost of maintenance on the equipment.
 Internal maintenance and vendor supply maintenance both need to be accounted for.

 - Packaging waste are the materials not used as part of finished packaging.
-These finished packs didn’t meet requirement and had issues such as leaks, bad O2s, and bad registration of printed film.
+These finished packs didn’t meet requirements and had issues such as leaks, bad O2s, and bad registration of printed film.

 - Also consider the expected life of the machine.
 Will this machine last 10 years?
 20?